 Make sure that the number of licenses used corresponds to the maximum size of your Azure SSIS IR.

 Create a shared access signature for the corresponding blob storage or container on which the batch file was saved.
 You can easily create a SAS with the Azure Storage Explorer.
 Note that a date can be specified when creating a SAS.
 In principle, a date not far in the future is more secure, but this may prevent the Azure SSIS-IR from accessing the blob storage when it is restarted.

 For this reason, choose a date that fits the life cycle of your Azure SSIS-IR.

 With the new Integration Runtime Setup, you can now easily install third party components via the Azure portal.
 Open your already created Azure Data Factory V2 in the Azure Portal and click on “Author & Monitor”.
 Click on “Configure SSIS Integration Runtime” in the Azure Data Factory to configure a new Azure SSIS-IR.

 In the next windows, enter all parameters for the configuration of the Azure SSIS-IR.

 In the last window, under “Custom Setup Container SAS URI”, enter the previously created Shared Access Signature.
 The UI then automatically validates the specified SAS.
 Then click on the “Validate VNet” button to check your defined VNet.

-Once all the information has been correctly and properly validated, the Azure SSIS-IR can now be created using the “Finish” button.
+Once all the information has been validated, the Azure SSIS-IR can be created by using the “Finish” button.

-When creating the Azure SSIS-IR, the setup is automatically loaded from the given SAS and executed on the nodes.
+When creating the Azure SSIS-IR, the setup is automatically loaded from the given SAS and executed on all nodes.